nosami/XSVim/README.md

   - `gpds` - Go to debugger stack trace pad
   - `gput` - Go to unit test pad
   - `gpur` - Go to unit test results pad
+- Insert mode escape binding.
+See example screenshot to see how to configure `jj` to escape when in insert mode.

 ![Insert mode escape screenshot](screenshots/InsertModeMapping.png)
 # Looking for the latest release?